Sternzeit Stories

 Our guests' reactions are actually exactly what we had hoped for.

-We knew that the armchairs would immediately catch the eye—precisely because the room is otherwise very clean and minimalist.
+We were aware that the armchairs would immediately catch the eye—precisely because the room is otherwise very clean and minimalist.
 This contrast is intentional.

-Many guests pause for a moment, take a closer look—and then almost instinctively head toward the furniture.
-What strikes us in particular is that people almost always touch the fabric.
+Many guests pause for a moment, take a closer look—and then almost automatically head toward the furniture.
+What really stands out to us is that people almost always touch the fabric.

-And that’s exactly what we know from coffee.
+And that’s exactly what we know from coffee, too.
 First you see it, then you smell it—and only then do you truly experience it.
-The visual, tactile, and taste sensations intertwine to create an overall experience.
+Appearance, texture, and taste intertwine to create an overall sensation.

 And as soon as you sit down, you often find yourself saying, “Wow, this is really comfortable.”

-These armchairs have the feel of lounge furniture without making you feel like you’re “sinking into” them.
+The armchairs have a lounge-like feel to them, without making you feel like you “disappear” into them.
 You sit upright and relaxed—just right for savoring a cup of coffee or having a conversation.

 This combination of exclusive design and experience—and the parallels to coffee—stays with many people.